nehcgnail/nehcgnail.github.io/index.md

 {: .text-center}

 ### About
 Welcome to the laboratory.
 We are located in Arnold School of Public Health, Universithy of South Carolina.
 We are dedicated to seeking ways to a safe and intelligent health system.
-We apply principles from information science and cognitive science to address practical questions in medicine, public health, and health services.
-Over the last few years, we have been developing informatics methods and tools that lead to a better understanding of electronic health data.
+We apply principles from information science and cognitive science to address research questions in medicine, public health, and health services.
+Over the last few years, we have been developing informatics methods and applications that lead to a better understanding of electronic health data.

 ### News
 - **[Grants]** We received $40k seed grants from Prisma Health for developing Deep Learning models to be used for EHR-based data mining and diagnosis.
 03/2021<br/>